 I couldn’t hold back my thoughts.
 Be like him?
 Is that someone they want to become?
 The thought of having more Demon Lords out there sounded like a horrible idea.
 Plus, Phil was a budding demon lord.
 I don’t think that would be a wise path to take for the future of these children.
 The days of terrors that he would cause if he was to become one.

 “I’m going to be like you.”
-Tom eyes were already sparkling.
+Tom’s eyes were already sparkling.

-“Well, class is dismissed for today.”
-I spoke breaking everyone’s concentration.
-“Your homework is to work on the translating the next two pages for the next class,” I spoke.
+“Class is dismissed for today.”
+I spoke, breaking everyone’s concentration.
+“Your homework is to work on translating the next two pages for the next class,” I spoke.

 “I get the feeling you let them out early.”